lnis-uofu/OpenFPGA/docs/source/arch_lang/link_circuit_modules.rst

 Primitive Blocks inside Configurable Logic Blocks
 =================================================

-The architecture description employs a hierarchy of pb_types to depict the sub modules and complex interconnections inside logic blocks.
-Each leaf node and interconnection in pb_type hierarchy should be linked to a circuit model.
+The architecture description employs a hierarchy of pb_types to depict the sub-modules and complex interconnections inside logic blocks.
+Each leaf node and interconnection in the pb_type hierarchy should be linked to a circuit model.

 .. code-block:: xml